 You will work on a group project in this class.
 The group project consists of two written documents (each document should be less than 10 pages) and one presentation.
-You should choose a company and analyse its internal and external environments in the first written document (due on Dec.
-21st Tuesday).
-You should propose marketing strategies for the company in the second written document (due on Jan.
-14th Friday).
-In Week 9, you will present your analyses on the company and marketing proposals.
+You should choose a company and analyse its internal and external environments in the first written document (due by midnight, Oct.
+10th Tuesday).
+You should propose marketing strategies for the company in the second written document (due on Nov.
+10th).
+On Nov.
+10th, you will present your analyses on the company and marketing proposals.
 Each team will have 15 minutes for presentation.
-Each team will submit a report to indicate the tasks that each team member has accomplished, along with their second written document on Jan.
-14th.
+Your management of presentation time will be counted in the presentation grade.